lucasvtiradentes/gcal-sync/README.md

 ### General tips

-- in case of deleted ticktick tasks (that means, you dont intend to do it anymore) that are in gcal, make sure to delete in gcal as well.
-If not, they will be moved to its corresponding completed calendar;
 - it is not necessary to generate a github token in order to sync commits, it is only required if you want to sync your contributions to private repos as well;
-- every update in ticktick may take 5 minutes to propagate to its ics calendars;

 ### Updating

-To update your esports-notifier instance and use the latest features, you just need to change the `version` number in the `getGcalSync` function, as it is shown bellow:
+To update your gcal-sync instance and use the latest features, you just need to change the `version` number in the `getGcalSync` function, as it is shown bellow:

 <pre>
 function getGcalSync(){